 - 1 Large Bunch fresh thyme

 - 1 whole lemon, halved

 - Melt the butter in a small saucepan.
 Add zest and juice of the lemon and 1 teaspoon of thyme leaves to the butter mixture.
 Set aside.

 - Roast the turkey until the juices run clear when you cut between the leg and thigh.
+And the thigh temp is 165.
 Remove the turkey from the oven and let it rest for 20 minutes…or until you can’t fight off the hungry crowd any longer.